-For complete information on "The Practices for the Board of Directors of Banpu Public Company Limited", please visit the Company's website.
-By scan QR Code or pressing Click here.
+For complete information on "The Practices for the Board of Directors of Banpu Public Company Limited", please visit the Company's website by scanning QR code or clicking the icon below.

 Regulations Governing Directors Holding Positions in Other Companies

 To ensure that directors will be able to dedicate adequate time to perform duties for the Company, Banpu requires directors to serve not more than five boards of listed firms, which is considered one of the qualifications of the directors (The Practices for the Board of Directors of Banpu Public Company Limited's Section 5.1 Clause (5) General Qualifications of Directors, effective from 19 December 2014 onward).
 The Board also stipulated in Corporate Governance Policy on the regulations governing directors holding positions in other companies: "Holding directorship position in other company, other than group companies, CEO must get an approval from the Board of Directors".